AriFordsham/GHCWiki/debugging.md

-# Testing, Measuring and Debugging
+# Debugging

-This part of the wiki collects all the information related to testing, measuring and debugging GHC.
-That includes the compiler itself, the libraries, the runtime system, the code generator, or the build system.
+This part of the wiki collects all the information related to debugging GHC.
+That includes debugging the compiler itself, the libraries, the runtime system, the code generator, or the build system.

-## Testing

-- All patches that go into GHC must first pass *validation*, which ensures that a basic build works and the *regression test suite* passes.
-The policy on validating patches, and how to perform validation, is at: [Validating Patches](testing-patches).

-- Details about the regression test suite, and how to use it are at: [Running Tests](building/running-tests).

-- Testing GHC against all of hackage: [HackageTesting](hackage-testing).

-## Measuring

-- Use the [nofib suite](building/running-no-fib), and the nofib-analyse tool, to compare performance on 50-odd benchmarks.

-- Use [count_lines](debugging#) to count the number of lines of code in the compiler

-- Use [compareSizes](debugging#comparesizes) to compare the sizes of corresponding .o or .hi files in two trees.

-## Debugging

 - If you're debugging a compiler panic or some problem in GHC itself, then go to [Debugging/Compiler](debugging/compiler)